RMWinslow/posts/econ/_texaslawsuit.md

 <!--

+Dodging the question?
+That **is** the question.

+Read the [court opinion](https://search.txcourts.gov/SearchMedia.aspx?MediaVersionID=e4f3ca73-6e48-4a12-8452-bbd1e2d0a816&coa=coa01&DT=Opinion&MediaID=be64e148-f2aa-4bcd-8e2f-82fe8d48b2db) you're discussing.
+It cites that transmission utilities and ERCOT have an explicit legal duty to maintain reliable and adequate service for consumers.
+This decision is specifically about how this same duty does not extend to power **generators**.

+> Since 2001, ERCOT is the
+entity that has the statutory responsibility “to ensure the reliability and adequacy” of the Texas power grid.

 [Here's a link to that Texas court opinion about why power generators lack a "duty to continuously supply electricity".](https://search.txcourts.gov/SearchMedia.aspx?MediaVersionID=e4f3ca73-6e48-4a12-8452-bbd1e2d0a816&coa=coa01&DT=Opinion&MediaID=be64e148-f2aa-4bcd-8e2f-82fe8d48b2db)

 This particular decision only dismisses the negligence claims against wholesale **power generators**.